Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 Learn how to make a reusable tote bag that is reversible, sturdy, roomy and durable with this grocery bag pattern!
-This is the easiest method for making a tote bag!
+This is the easiest method for making a shopping bag pattern!

 Go shopping for groceries in style!
 With this easy peasy grocery bag pattern, you’ll get to make your own awesome tote bag!
-This shopping bag pattern is personalized for your style and needs, is sturdy and super strong so you can safely carry lots of groceries.
+This reusable shopping bag pattern is personalized for your style and needs, is sturdy and super strong so you can safely carry lots of groceries!

-I wanted to make this grocery bag pattern a super easy and quick sew so I didn’t add any pockets and didn’t box the corners.
+I wanted to make this grocery bag pattern a super easy and quick sew so I didn’t add any pockets and didn’t box the corners which would take additional time.
 But feel free to add any or both of these features to suit your personality and needs.
 I also made this reusable market bag a little bigger than a regular grocery bag.
-I tend to buy lots of groceries and some end up being squashed because there’s not much room in there so this tote bag is so useful for me.
+The reason is I tend to buy lots of groceries and some end up being squashed because there’s not much room in my old bag so this tote bag is so useful for me.

 This bag is reversible so you’ll basically get to wear two bags in one and switch the bags which ever way strikes your fancy whenever you feel like!
 It also features panels on the sides so it’s expandable to accommodate all of your groceries!
 So many great features that will make this grocery bag pattern your favorite!